obiwan234/WhatsWeb/README.md

-Currently supports text based messages for individual and group chats
+Currently supports text based messages for individual and group chats and allows client to receive images sent via WhatsApp

 As of now, must run on pc with android emulator containing this app, whatsapp, and groupme